What is X-Linked Retinal Dystrophy, RPGR-related?

 What is the prognosis for an individual with X-Linked Retinal Dystrophy, RPGR-related?

 Vision loss is progressive for those with X-linked retinal dystrophy, RPGR-related.
-Many males with the disorder are legally blind by their forties or fifties.
-Most female carriers will have normal or milder vision changes, though less commonly, a female can progress to legal blindness.
+Many affected individuals are legally blind by their forties or fifties.
+Most carriers will have normal or milder vision changes, though less commonly, a carrier can progress to legal blindness.
 The condition does not impact life expectancy.

 Other names for